google/turbinia/docs/developer/sre-doc.md

 ## Introduction

-Turbinia SRE guide will cover topics to manage Turbinia infrastructure in both lab and cloud and includes Prometheus/Grafana monitoring stack how tos.
+This document will cover topics to manage Turbinia infrastructure in cloud and includes Prometheus/Grafana monitoring stack how tos.

 ## GCP